-- 5. FORFEITS: Forfeits will be declared if seven players are not in the dugout five minutes after the official game time.
-In the event a player becomes injured or ill during a game, the team may continue with one less player.
-No team may play with less than six players.
-(Forfeit score is 7-0.)
-All games shall begin at the scheduled starting day and time.
-Games will not be rescheduled.
-Games will only be rescheduled for City of Santa Clarita logistical reasons (no exceptions). - 6.
-WARM-UP: Infield will be taken prior to the game time.
+- 7. WARM-UP: Infield will be taken prior to the game time.
 There may not be adequate time to take infield practice.
-You are encouraged to warm up elsewhere.
-Also, if there is some warm-up time, then it shall be split by the two teams. - 7.
+You are encouraged to warm-up elsewhere.
+Also, if there is some warm-up time, then it shall be split by the two teams. - 8.
 PARTICIPATION: At the beginning of each inning, the coach will be required to empty their dugout bench.
 This means all players on the bench at the end of the previous inning will be allowed to play in the next inning.